degi/genriver/README.md

     shiny::runGitHub("genriver", "degi")

-The online version is available at: https://genriver.agroforestri.id/.
+The **online version** is available at: [https://genriver.agroforestri.id/](https://genriver.agroforestri.id/).
 If the server is down because of memory and bandwidth limitations, it is suggested that the app be run using RStudio by running the script above.

-See the user manual here: https://degi.github.io/genriver/manual/
+The **user manual** is available here: [https://degi.github.io/genriver/manual/](https://degi.github.io/genriver/manual/)

 ## Feature highlights

-* Download the DEM map automatically from the app through https://opentopography.org/<br/>
+* The app can provide DEM map which downloaded through [opentopography.org](https://opentopography.org/)<br/>.

     <img src="docs/images/dem_map.png" width="400"/><br/>